Nonparametric inference on counterfactuals in first-price auctions: Introduction

 The rest of the paper is organized as follows.
 In \cref{sec:framework}, we set up the theoretical and econometric framework for our analysis.
-In \cref{sec:BK}, we develop estimation and inference on the value quantile function.
-In \cref{sec:func}, we develop estimation and inference on the counterfactual quantities of interest.
+In \cref{sec:BK} and \cref{sec:func}, we develop estimation and inference procedures for the value quantile function and the counterfactual quantities of interest, respectively.
 In \cref{sec:MC}, we provide the Monte Carlo simulations of the finite-sample coverage of our confidence bands.
-In \cref{sec:emp}, we use the timber auction data to test whether counterfactual reserve prices are revenue-enhancing. \cref{sec:practical} contains a discussion of some practical aspects of our methodology. \cref{sec:conclude} concludes the paper.
+In \cref{sec:emp}, we use the timber auction data to test whether counterfactual reserve prices increase the auctioneer's revenue. \cref{sec:practical} contains a discussion of some practical aspects of our methodology. \cref{sec:conclude} concludes the paper.
 Proofs of theoretical results are provided in the Appendix.